- The inclusion of ESG factors is essential in understanding risk-adjusted returns.

-As a long-term value manager Mondrian Investment Partners has always believed in carrying out analysis which captures all potential material risks and opportunities; understanding and integrating the impacts of ESG factors has therefore consistently been part of our long-term modelling.
+As a long-term value manager Mondrian Investment Partners believes that carrying out analysis which captures all potential material risks and opportunities.
+Understanding and integrating the impacts of ESG factors is a natural extension of our long-term modelling.

 Widely divergent approaches to the incorporation of ESG in the investment process have been known to be described as ‘integration’.
 In this paper, we will focus on defining our understanding of the term.
 We will then explain why we believe our holistic, integration-based approach to ESG analysis is a particularly effective means of assessing the impact on intrinsic risk-adjusted value that such factors present.

 As part of this discussion we will look at the compatibility of ESG with a value investment philosophy and the role of engagement in the broader investment process.
-We will describe and demonstrate how Mondrian applies this risk-based approach in our firm-wide equity investment process, and finally we will touch on how we take ESG one step further in a dedicated ESG investment product for those clients interested in emphasising ESG factors in portfolio construction using a principles-based approach.
+We will describe and demonstrate how Mondrian applies this risk-based approach in our firm-wide equity investment process.

 ESG and Value Investment: Our Case for an Integration-Based Approach